patckennedy/learning-log/README.md

 Welcome to my **Learning Log**!

-This is a public record of my **6-month journey into AI Engineering**, where I document what I’m learning, practicing, and building along the way.
+This is a public record of my **journey into AI Engineering**, where I document what I’m learning, practicing, and building along the way.
 The goal is to show **consistent progress**, track skills, and create a portfolio of mini-projects and reflections.

 ---